jzgi/chainfx/README.md

 # Introduction

-ChainFx (品链k框架) is a blockchain cloud framework for building decentralized supply chain solutions and metaverse systems
+ChainFx (品链框架) is a blockchain cloud framework for building decentralized supply chain solutions and metaverse systems

 The keyword <i>chain</i> has three implications of meanings:
-1.A built-in distributed ledger (blockchain)
+1. A built-in distributed ledger (blockchain)
-2.Apps can form federated chains of nodes inter-operable with each other 3.Apps typically chain many organizational units together to perform business operations
+2. Apps can form federated chains of nodes inter-operable with each other
+3. Apps typically chain many organizational units together to perform business operations

 Characteristics: